 How much does the school cost?

-We are always happy to answer this question because Sunset is tuition free for residential
+We are always happy to answer this question because Sunset is tuition-free for residential

 How much support does a person need? students.
 Our Brotherhood believes in training preachers.
 The Brotherhood supports the Institute and its faculty and staff so that you can come and prepare to preach the word of God.
 See Budget and Expenses for specific costs for other things.

 When it comes to the cost of living, Lubbock is less expensive than many parts of the country.
-Each individual or family will have its own needs and expectations.
+Each individual or family will have their own needs and expectations.
 See Budget and Expenses for specific costs.

 How should I go about raising support?

 Most of your support will come from people you know.
 Do not be afraid to ask everyone you know to help you prepare for the greatest work on the face of the earth.
 Also, encourage those who know you to share in your desire for training with others.
 A sample brochure can be sent to you as a guide for helping you prepare a material explaining your future plans in ministry.
 This should be prepared early and ready for distribution once you have received your acceptance letter from the school.
 It is important that you complete your application in a timely manner once you have made your decision to come.
 Also included in the acceptance packet is a list of suggestions to help you raise your support.

 There are two basic options for the collection and distribution of student support.
 The first option is that you arrange for a congregation to be your sponsoring church and have your supporters send checks there.
 That congregation then gathers your support together each month and sends it directly to you in one check.
 This is the best avenue for the collection of your support.